 For financial institutions to maximise the full potential of the cloud in their hybrid infrastructures, while still maintaining the utmost security, they’d be wise to consider the following five key steps.

-Banks traditionally had central headquarters supported by branch offices.
+Banks and financial institutions traditionally had central headquarters supported by branch offices.
 In traditional “hub-and-spoke” networking environments, all these locations connect to a single corporate network and link to a central private data centre.
 In this setup, all data is routed back into the data centre via expensive MPLS backhaul links.
 This all worked fine when desktop apps all lived on-premises, but no longer functions when applications have moved to the cloud.
 The detour from each user via the corporate network to break out to cloud-based applications adds latency and therefore harms the user experience.

 For example, Office 365 is a common application that lives in the cloud, and its adoption creates a surge in cloud-bound data traffic that requires a huge amount of bandwidth.
 In a legacy environment, data traffic flows from the branch offices to the data centre over MPLS networks, then outbound through the data centre security stack to Microsoft clouds hosting Office 365.
 It then must double back through the inbound security stack back into the data centre, then back out to branch offices.
 This multi-hop, multi-security-check route introduces huge amounts of latency and hinders Office 365 performance.